 Taking the Exam amid Major Distractions

 It isn’t easy to fully concentrate on studying for the NCLEX exam when there are major life events taking place.
 The death of a family member, for instance, requires the student to take a few weeks off school to mourn.
 It’s impossible to pass an exam when the mind struggles with grief and loss.

 Postgraduate training for RNs enables them to earn the title of Advanced Practicing Registered Nurse (APRN).
 Here are some popular APRN specialties to consider.

-A nurse anesthetist prepares patients for surgery by administering a medication that numbs down pain sensitivity.
+A nurse anesthetist prepares patients for surgery by administering a medication that numbs pain sensitivity.
 Doctors also need them to ensure the patient remains anesthetized during surgery.
-Nurse anesthetists also help in administering pain medication after a patient undergoes successful surgery.
+Nurse anesthetists also help administer pain medication after a patient undergoes successful surgery.